 What does it mean to go to mediation?

-Mediation is a very important step in your resolution process, do not under value it.
+Mediation is a very important step in your resolution process, so do not under value it.
 A mediation that has been properly prepared for can resolve your matter.
-If you can reach an agreement at mediation you will save yourself the expense of a final hearing, which is both a financial expense and an emotional expense.
+If you can reach an agreement at mediation you will save yourself the expense of a final hearing, which is both a financial and an emotional expense.

 Divorce Mediation Tips

 Whether you are trying to negotiate a settlement out of court or have been ordered to attend mediation as part of the court process, the way you approach your upcoming mediation could be the difference between reaching an amicable resolution or continuing down the path to an expensive and emotionally draining final hearing.